Cornell University Library

 3. Decide what to keep & what to ditch

-• Do you want your office address available on the campus website?
+• Employer web page.
+Do you want your office address available on the campus website?
 Photo?
 If not, ask for them to be taken down.

-• Consider leaving alone some outdated information if it is useful for misdirection and poses no harm.
+• Incorrect information.
+Consider leaving alone some outdated information if it is useful for misdirection and poses no harm.

-• If photos or information about you appears on social media friends’ pages, ask them to take down anything you don’t want to be public.
+• Ask social media friends for help.
+If photos or information about you appears on friends’ pages, ask them to take down anything you don’t want to be public.

 Automated Tools for Managing Social Media

-• You can use the Block Party app to review all privacy settings for multiple social media platforms, to untag yourself from other people’s photos and posts, and/or to activate useful tools on multiple platforms, such as proactive blocking of known bad actors, and quarantining of harassing messages.
+• The Block Party app will review all privacy settings on multiple social media platforms, untag you from other people’s photos and posts, let you proactively block known bad actors, and quarantine harassing messages.
+Basic functions are free, pay for additional automations.

-• Consider asking your college’s or unit’s university relations contact to help with the creation of content on the cornell.edu domain that will help push other hits down in search rankings.
+• Get help from a comms pro.
+Consider asking your college’s or unit’s university relations contact to help with the creation of content on the cornell.edu domain that will help push other hits down in search rankings.

 Background reading on doxing self-defense